Purchase the TR50VA015 Universal Low Voltage Transformer from Us and Save!

-- FYI: The TR50VA015 universal transformer, transforms 120, 208, 240, 277 or 480 volts AC into 24 volts AC so that the low voltage components on the furnace and air conditioner can operate.
+- FYI: The TR50VA015 universal transformer, transforms 120, 208, 240, 277, or 480 volts AC into 24 volts AC so that the low voltage components on the furnace and air conditioner can operate.
 You can check the voltage on most control boards between the C (Com) and R (Red) terminals to determine if the low voltage transformer is operating correctly.
-If you aren’t getting 24 to 28 volts AC between C and R then you might have a burnt-out transformer of a blown fuse on the control board.
+If you aren’t getting 24 to 28 volts AC between C and R then you might have a burnt-out transformer or a blown fuse on the control board.

 - Please click on the following link if you would like to see a YouTube video on how to troubleshoot gas furnace transformers

-- Below we have a real good YouTube Video which shows how to wire a low voltage transformer.
+- Below we have a real good YouTube Video that shows how to wire a low voltage transformer.
 This YouTube video was made by AC Service Tech LLC.
 Thanks to AC Service Tech for making this informative video!

 - Please email us anytime if you have any questions.
 Our email address is: firstname.lastname@example.org